cloudnull/cruton/README.md

 ### Data Model

 The data model is broken up into a simple hierarchy allowing for effective tracking of resources.
+Everything in the data models can be used as search criteria.

 The top level is an "Entity".
 Within an Entity basic data covering an "owner" is stored.